koolquark/nkmedia/doc/janus.md

 ## Listen

 Allows to _listen_ to a previously started publisher, working as an _SFU_ (selective forwarding unit).
-You must tell the _publisher id_, and the room will be find automatically.
+You must tell the _publisher id_, and the room will be found automatically.

-You must not include any offer in the [session creation request](api_command.md#start-a-session), and NkMEDIA will send you the _offer_ back.
+You must not include any offer in the [session creation request](api_commands.md#start-a-session), and NkMEDIA will send you the _offer_ back.
 You must then supply an _answer_ calling tpo the [set answer command](api_commands.md#set-an-answer).